What does it take to become a Good Dog team?

 To become certified as a Good Dog team, the dog must first undergo a pre-screening, so that our trainer can make sure he/she is suitable for classes.
 To schedule a pre-screening, please refer to the form below.
 After pre-screening, your team enrolls in classes.
 The therapy certification class consists of an eleven-session program split into two classes:Therapy I and Therapy II.
 In limited circumstances, dogs may be able to go directly into Therapy II classes.
 Using positive reinforcement only, our expert, highly-skilled trainers work with dogs and handlers to operate successfully as an animal-assisted therapy team.
 A class participation fee covers all expenses involved in becoming a Good Dog team.
-After you and your dog are certified, our staff and trainers will assist you in coordinating visits to the more than 315 facilities we serve.
+After you and your dog are certified, our staff and trainers will assist you in coordinating visits to the almost 350 facilities we serve.
 You will be covered by insurance on all official Good Dog visits.

 Steps to Becoming a Good Dog Team

 In order to ensure that your dog is ready to participate in therapy class setting, we require a brief pre-screening session.
 We want all our dogs to succeed and to get the most out of our exclusive training program.
 Therefore, we must make sure they are ready to enroll in classes.
 During a pre-screening session, a certified Good Dog trainer will observe your dog’s temperament, energy level, sociability with humans and other dogs, and relationship with its handler.
 After the evaluation, our trainer will make a class registration recommendation for your team.

 Therapy I Class